cloudbank-project/image-research-computing-tutorial/waterhackweek/README.md

 The point is: At the end of any given day you can issue four `git` commands to synch your local work on the cloud instance with your
 GitHub repository.
 Now you have a completely independent copy of your work which means that if human error intervenes to mess up the cloud situation in some way: You will still have your GitHub copy.

+Here are some screen captures from the tunnel process, up to turning on the Jupyter Lab server.
+To recreate this: Follow the steps in the tutorial README at the root of this repository.

 <img src="https://github.com/cloudbank-project/image-research-computing-tutorial/blob/master/images/whwtalk07.png" alt="regions" width="700"/>